sirasmu/SIR_ASM/README.md

-# SIR_ASM_DIV
+# sir_asm_programming
-This is my own assembly division algorithm I created because I could not find any satisfying ones elsewhere
+This is my assembly programs.
+I am currently working on a calculator.